TYPO3GmbH/site-intercept/README.md

 Changes to intercept should go to the develop branch.
-This branch is deployed to stage https://stage.intercept.typo3.com/ - the master branch is updated by creating a new release via gitflow workflow and is deployed to live by github actionts.
+This branch is deployed to stage https://stage.intercept.typo3.com/ - the master branch is updated by creating a new release via gitflow workflow and is deployed to live by github actions.

 ## Installation & upgrading